MechanicalFerret/ScalingCantripsKM/README.md

 # Scaling Cantrips: Kingmaker
-This is a backport of the <a href="https://github.com/RealityMachina/Scaling-Cantrips">ScalingCantrips</a> mod for Wrath of the Righteous to Kingmaker.
+This is a backport of the <a href="https://github.com/RealityMachina/Scaling-Cantrips">Scaling-Cantrips</a> mod for Wrath of the Righteous to Kingmaker.

 ## Features
 - All damage cantrips (Ray of Frost, Acid Splash, etc) increase the number of damage dice used for every 2 caster levels (configurable).
 - Adds additional cantrips from the WoTR mod (Firebolt, Jolting Grasp, Divine Zap, Unholy Zap)
+- Cantrip Expert feats for adding spellcasting ability modifiers to damage rolls.

 ## Missing Features
-- Configurable damage and on/off switches for specific Cantrips, there is just a general config for all at the moment.
 - Any fixes related to item interactions
 - A way to disable the mod for a save file and safely uninstall